MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 |[AMO](https://go.microsoft.com/fwlink/?linkid=829578)     |   19.4.0.2    |
 |[ADOMD](https://go.microsoft.com/fwlink/?linkid=829577)     |    19.4.0.2     |

-## NuGet packages
+### NuGet packages

 Analysis Services Management Objects (AMO) and ADOMD client libraries are available as installable packages from [NuGet.org](https://www.nuget.org/).
 It's recommended you migrate to NuGet references instead of using Windows Installer.

 ::: moniker range="asallproducts-allversions || azure-analysis-services-current || power-bi-premium-current"
 Starting June 2020, *preview* versions of [.NET Core](https://docs.microsoft.com/dotnet/core/about) packages equivalent to the AMO and ADOMD client packages are also available.
 Preview versions have some limitations.
-To learn more, see [Known issues](#known-issues).
+To learn more, see [Known issues](#known-issues) later in this article.

 ::: moniker-end

 NuGet package assemblies AssemblyVersion follow semantic versioning: MAJOR.MINOR.PATCH.
 NuGet references load the expected version even if there is a different version in the GAC (resulting from MSI install).
 PATCH is incremented for each release.
 AMO and ADOMD versions are kept in-sync.

-### AMO and ADOMD
+#### AMO and ADOMD

 |Package  | Version  |
 |---------|---------|